-Soft, buttery, gluten free poppy seed muffins bursting with almond flavor and crunchy poppy seeds are reminiscent of those bakery muffins we all love!
-They are the star of any breakfast spread and also make a great great grab-and-go snack.
+Soft, light, and buttery, these gluten free almond poppy seed muffins are reminiscent of those bakery muffins we all love!

-These Gluten Free Poppy seed Muffins are my personal favorite because they taste like the kind my parents used to buy at Costco when I was growing up – I have always loved them!
+These Gluten Free Almond Poppy Seed Muffins are my favorite because they taste like the bakery muffins my parents used to buy at Costco when I was growing up - I have always loved them!

 This recipe is so easy to make, my kids can easily make it on their own.
 You can use a mixer, or melt the butter and whisk by hand.